SHC-ASTRA/roverBasestation/README.md

 ## Developers
 For anyone adding to this repository, please add your name to the README before making a pull request.
-@SHC-Astra
+- Jamie Roberson
-- Jamie Roberson: @Aeyu17
+- Emann Rivero